Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Introduction

 \section{Introduction}

-Black holes (BHs) occupy a central position in modern theoretical physics, providing a unique arena where gravity, quantum field theory, and high-energy physics intersect \cite{Giddings:2020zso,BarrosoVarela:2023ull}.
+BHs occupy a central position in modern theoretical physics, providing an arena where gravity, quantum field theory, and high-energy physics intersect \cite{Giddings:2020zso,BarrosoVarela:2023ull}.
 Within General Relativity (GR), the Schwarzschild and Reissner-Nordstr\"{o}m (RN) solutions constitute the canonical descriptions of neutral and electrically charged BHs, respectively.
 Nevertheless, both theoretical considerations related to quantum gravity and a growing body of observational evidence from cosmology and astrophysics motivate the exploration of gravitational frameworks that extend or modify GR \cite{CANTATA:2021asi,clifton2012modified}.
 Such extensions often introduce additional fields, nonlinearities, or symmetry-breaking mechanisms, leading to nontrivial modifications of the causal structure, thermodynamics, and optical properties of BH spacetimes \cite{Nojiri:2010wj,Bambi:2015kza, Nashed:2018cth,Nashed:2020kdb,Nashed:2021pah,Nashed:2022yfc}.
+On the observational front, EHT images of M87$^{*}$ and Sgr\,A$^{*}$, together with gravitational-wave catalogs from the LIGO-Virgo-KAGRA collaboration, have opened a direct empirical window into the strong-field regime, making the construction of well-motivated BH solutions with quantifiable and testable signatures a pressing task.